Missing teenage migrant found dead on French beach

 Human rights advocates have raised alarm that people are turning to this dangerous route only because other options are drying up.
 If governments target smuggling rings without offering desperate people alternatives, people will continue to try to seek safety and smugglers will continue to profit off them, Valdez-Symonds said.

-Sea crossings may be on the rise due to a combination of factors, including the effects of coronavirus lockdowns, increased restrictions on the Channel tunnel and the dismantling of some makeshift migrant camps in France, he added.
+Sea crossings may be on the rise because of a combination of factors, including the effects of coronavirus lockdowns, increased restrictions on the channel tunnel and the dismantling of some makeshift migrant camps in France, he added.
 Authorities are “leaving it essentially to smugglers to address the needs of people,” he said.
 “This only proliferates, sustains and creates more smuggling activity.”